region-banner

 What is the best time of year to visit Beijing?

-The best time to visit Beijing is during the spring (April to June) and autumn (September to November) months when the weather is pleasant, and the skies are clear.
-Summers can be hot and crowded, while winters are cold and dry.
+The best time to visit Beijing is during the spring (April to June) and autumn (September to October) when the weather is mild and pleasant.
+Avoid the summer months due to high temperatures and the winter months due to the cold.

-Beijing is home to several iconic attractions, including the Great Wall of China, the Forbidden City, Tiananmen Square, the Summer Palace, and the Temple of Heaven.
-Don't miss exploring the city's historic hutongs (alleyways) and trying the local cuisine.
+Some must-see attractions in Beijing include the Great Wall of China, the Forbidden City, Tiananmen Square, the Summer Palace, and the Temple of Heaven.
+Each of these sites offers a unique glimpse into China's rich history and culture.

-Is tap water safe to drink in Beijing?
+Is it safe to drink tap water in Beijing?

 What should I pack for a trip to Beijing?

-Are there any health concerns I should be aware of before traveling to Beijing?
+Are there any cultural etiquette tips I should be aware of?